-It is perhaps one of the great paradoxes of our age, that modern medicine allows doctors to do more for their patients than ever before, yet mounting evidence shows that doctors feel burnt out and disillusioned in ever greater numbers.
+It is perhaps one of the great paradoxes of our age that modern medicine allows doctors to do more for their patients than ever before, yet mounting evidence shows that doctors feel burnt out and disillusioned in ever greater numbers.

-New reports are published regularly which show increasing problems with doctors' health and wellbeing and of healthcare professionals leaving practice prematurely.
+New reports are published regularly that show increasing problems with doctors' health and wellbeing, and how this leads to healthcare professionals leaving practice prematurely.